ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

 {: #next-step-after-creating-virtual-servers-cli}
 A series of emails are sent to your administrator: acknowledgment of the virtual server instance order, order approval and processing, and a message stating the instance is created.

 After the instance is created, associate a floating IP address to the instance.
 Then you can connect to your instance.
-For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux).
+For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux) or [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).